-Keith Hotten – I have been a barrister for 27 years, having been Called to the Bar of England & Wales in 1990 (Middle Temple) and Hong Kong in 2000 – as a practising lawyer I represent private clients in family and children’s matters as well as undertaking criminal defence and prosecution and some limited High Court Commercial work .
+Keith Hotten – I have been a barrister for almost 28 years, having been Called to the Bar of England & Wales in 1990 (Middle Temple) and Hong Kong in 2000 – as a practising lawyer I represent private clients in family and children’s matters as well as undertaking criminal defence and prosecution and some limited High Court Commercial work .
 As Dr. H. – academia loves titles and lists of degrees – I am also very privileged to teach in the Faculty of Law at the University of Hong Kong where I run a post-graduate course in ‘Matrimonial Practice and Procedure’ as well as teaching criminal law and professional practice.
 I am an Associate Academic at Manchester Metropolitan University and also a CEDR and HKIAC accredited mediator, I conduct mediations for private clients in family and wider civil litigation disputes.
 I am a member of the Examining Panel of the Higher Rights Assessment Board (2012- present).

 賀傑峰 – 我當了大律師已經超過22年。早於1990年在英國和威爾士(Middle Temple) 及2000年在香港獲得大律師資格。作為執業律師，我主要處理家事和兒童事務，以及在刑事案件中當辯護律師。